Janice Dickinson

-Janice Dickinson is an American model, television personality, and businesswoman.
+Janice Doreen Dickinson (born February 16, 1955) is an American model, television personality, and businesswoman.
 One of the most successful models of the 1970s and 1980s, she also served as a judge on four cycles of the reality series America's Next Top Model (2003–2006).
 Dickinson opened a modeling agency in 2005 which was documented on the reality series The Janice Dickinson Modeling Agency (2006–2008).

 In 2007, Dickinson was a contestant on the seventh series of the British television show I'm a Celebrity...Get Me Out of Here! where she finished as runner-up.
 In 2008, she starred on the reality series Janice & Abbey, alongside British model Abbey Clancy.
 In 2010, Dickinson appeared on the fourth series of Celebrity Rehab with Dr. Drew, and in 2015, she appeared on Celebrity Big Brother 16.

 Dickinson has released three autobiographical books: No Lifeguard on Duty (2002), Everything About Me Is Fake… And I'm Perfect (2004), and Check Please!
 Dating, Mating, and Extricating (2006).